JodosTeam/JodosNodeClientServer/readme.md

 TODO:

-- and tell the users
+- when no results -> say it
 - PARSER goes out when TIMEOUT
-- when no results -> say it
+- search  auto comlete
+- work with db
 - open link in frame
 - set to engine sorce in req, make statistic
 - array of sockets .. need to clean it